Send a message to the L.A. City Council:

 The L.A.
 Zoo is on the leading edge of conservation, and is recognized worldwide for its commitment to saving the thousands of species, including wild elephants.

-Please ask the Los Angeles City Council Arts, Parks, and River Committee to dismiss L.A.
+Please ask the Los Angeles City Council Arts, Entertainment, Parks and River Committee to dismiss L.A.
 City Council motion #17-0453.
 You’ll help ensure that animal care professionals continue to make vital decisions about preserving and protecting animals.
 You’ll also help ensure that all Asian elephants have a future.

 When you fill out this form, we will submit a letter on your behalf to the Los Angeles City Council Arts, Parks, and River Committee members.
 It will only take a moment to make a big impact on Billy’s life.